clvrai/furniture-bench/docs_source/tutorials/furniture_sim.rst

-      save_camera_input=False,  # If true, the initial camera inputs are saved. record=False,             # If true, videos of the wrist and front cameras' RGB inputs are recorded. max_env_steps=3000,       # Maximum number of steps per episode.
+      save_camera_input=False,  # If true, the initial camera inputs are saved. record=False,             # If true, videos of the wrist and front cameras' RGB inputs are recorded. max_env_steps=3000,       # Maximum number of steps per episode. act_rot_repr='quat'       # Representation of rotation for action space.
+Options are 'quat' and 'axis'.
     )

 FurnitureSim ``env.step``